 Distribution-Connected Contracted Electricity Generation

-Source: Progress Report on Contracted Electricity Supply, First Quarter 2019.
+Source: Progress Report on Contracted Electricity Supply, Second Quarter 2019.

 Output from DERs offsets the need for supply from the province-wide system.
 This is creating new opportunities and challenges for the electricity sector.